About Owen Ho

 2019

-• Oct 2019: First-prize in The Association of English Singers & Speakers Song Writing Competition
+- Oct 2019: First-prize in the Sarah Leonard Song Writing Competition (formerly Association of English Singers & Speakers Song Writing Competition)

 2017